Shem

-The children of Shem were Elam, Ashur, Arphaxad, Lud and Aram, in addition to unnamed daughters.
-Abraham, the patriarch of Jews, Christians, and Muslims, was one of the descendants of Arphaxad.
+The children of Shem are Elam, Ashur, Arphaxad, Lud and Aram, in addition to unnamed daughters.
+Abraham, the patriarch of Jews, Christians, and Muslims, is one of the descendants of Arphaxad.

 In medieval and early modern European tradition he was considered to be the ancestor of the peoples of Asia, and he gives his name to the title "Semites" formerly given to West Asian peoples.

 Islamic literature describes Shem as one of the believing sons of Noah.
 Some sources even identify Shem as a prophet in his own right and that he was the next prophet after his father.

 In the Bible

 Genesis 10

 Genesis 10:21 refers to relative ages of Shem and his brother Japheth, but with sufficient ambiguity to have yielded different English translations.
 The verse is translated in the King James Version as: "Unto Shem also, the father of all the children of Eber, the brother of Japheth the elder, even to him were children born."
 However, the New American Standard Bible gives: "Also to Shem, the father of all the children of Eber, and the older brother of Japheth, children were born".

-According to Genesis 10:22-31 (Jewish Publication Society translation of 1917):
+According to Genesis 10:22–31 (Jewish Publication Society translation of 1917):